-There are somewhere between 6,500 and 8,000 rare and/or genetic diseases that have been identified worldwide.
+Between 6,500 and 8,000 rare and/or genetic diseases have been identified worldwide.
 80% of rare diseases are genetic and present throughout a person’s life, even if symptoms do not immediately appear.
 Children are often diagnosed at birth through newborn screening – or later in childhood and early adulthood when symptoms emerge.
 Some of these diseases may have devastating or life-threatening consequences.
 Others may require the need for life-long medical treatment and chronic care or lifestyle changes with vigilant monitoring.
 All are life altering.

 All our traits – height, eye color, foot size – are determined by the genes that we inherit from our parents.
 A gene is a working subunit of DNA, which resides in the core of every cell in your body and carries a complete set of instructions for making everything the cell will ever need.
-DNA is like a huge database, made of up millions of chemical building blocks.
-The DNA in each human cell contains about 100,000 genes, each of which is responsible for making one specific thing – like an enzyme.
+DNA is like a huge database, made up of millions of chemical building blocks.
+The DNA in each human cell contains about 100,000 genes, each of which is responsible for making one specific thing, such as an enzyme.
 When genes are working properly, our bodies develop correctly and work well.
 But small changes, or mutations, in just one gene can have huge effects, sometimes leading to birth defects or disease.

 In the United States, a rare disease is defined as one that affects fewer than 200,000 people.
 An estimated 30 million people in the United States are living with rare diseases – 10% of the U.S. population.
 Global Genes estimates that more than 350 million people worldwide are living with rare disorders.
 This estimate has been used by the rare disease community for several decades to highlight that while individual diseases may be rare, the total number of people with a rare disease is large.
 If all the people with rare diseases lived in one country, it would be the world’s 3rd most populous country.

-The National Center for Advancing Translational Sciences (NCATS), focuses on getting new cures and treatments to all patients more quickly and coordinates the NCATS Office of Rare Diseases Research (ORDR).
+The National Center for Advancing Translational Sciences (NCATS) focuses on getting new cures and treatments to patients more quickly and coordinates the NCATS Office of Rare Diseases Research (ORDR).

 Advances in Cell and Gene Therapies